Last updated: 13 January 2022

 The Worshipful Company of Armourers and Brasiers is one of the leading charities in the UK supporting metallurgy and materials science education.
 From primary school through to postgraduate levels, funding is available for science equipment and projects, or travel to scientific events or institutions.
-Funds are finite and will be allocated on a first come first served basis in each year starting on 1 April.

 Awards for All supports a wide range of activities in England, Scotland, Wales and Northern Ireland, including education, heritage, environment, health, community activities; and in most countries, sports and arts.

 One example of a school that has recently received funding is Treloweth Community Primary School in Cornwall.
 The school will use funding of £9,940 to create a learning hub for the community.
 This will improve facilities and create an environment for various activities, including family learning, drop in sessions for parents and after school clubs.

 Schools across the UK, nurseries, colleges, universities, and other groups can apply for up to 420 trees to improve their local environment.
 Tree packs available include hedging, copse, wild harvest, year round colour, working wood, wild wood and urban trees.

 Grants4Schools was launched to help schools access the many different grant schemes available to them.
 Our aim is to provide a one stop funding information service to schools.

 There is a charge to subscribe.